ByteEater4132/Cpp_CNN/README.md

 # Cpp_CNN
-A three layer neural network with C++.
+A three layer neural network by C++.